dcmi/dc-srap/docs/srap-profile.md

 ## Roles

 Creators and contributors of scholarly resources may have a wide variety of roles.
-SRAP does not provide a comprehensive role list; recommended practice is to use Library of Congress MARC Relator codes or some other controlled list to express roles.
+SRAP does not provide a comprehensive role list; recommended practice is to use the Library of Congress MARC Relator codes or some other controlled list to express roles such as the [RDA Unconstrained](https://www.rdaregistry.info/Elements/u/) properties.
 See below for examples of existing roles that may be used with thesis or with scientific articles.
 Lists are not mutually exclusive; for instance, a thesis may have a translator.

-If there is a need to add a role, DCMI will send a request to register a new Relator code for the role to the Library of Congress.

 Using uncontrolled (local) contributor roles reduces semantic interoperability and should be avoided.